openalloc/openalloc.github.io/Content/FlowWorth.md

 ---

-*** IMPORTANT NOTE as of August 2022, FlowWorth will be open source.
+*** IMPORTANT NOTE as of August 2022, FlowWorth is open source.
 All ‘Investor’ features that were formerly an in-app purchase are now available to all users. ***

 <img align="right" src="../images/worth_icon.png" width="128" height="128"/>
 # Welcome to FlowWorth